ageitgey/image_segmentation_examples/README.md

 ### Recommended Hardware

 - A computer with an nvidia GT 980 Ti+ or GT 1080 Ti GPU.
   - You need a a GPU with least 6GB RAM to run the training script.
+It will fail with less RAM.

 If you don't have a GPU, the scripts will still run - just very slowly.